lhuan111/lhuan111.github.io/docs/Project_Assignment_2.md

 </video>

-Finally the robot is walking, we used one AAA battery at first and then it was not enough to move the robot, then we used 3 AAA batteries and it moved.
+Finally, the robot is walking, we used one AAA battery at first and then it was not enough to move the robot, then we used 3 AAA batteries and it moved.
 When we put all three AAA batteries directly on the robot, the robot cannot carry the heavy weight to move.
 Maybe we need stiffer materials to carry a heavy payload.

 <img src="prototype5.png" alt="Prototype 5" width="400">